ok-ryoko/zig-notes/notes/type-erased-pointer.md

 # Type-erased Pointer #

-Created on 2024-03-12; last updated on 2024-04-01
+Created on 2024-03-12; last updated on 2024-05-13

 The type `*anyopaque` describes a [pointer](./pointer.md) to an arbitrary type of unknown nonzero size (see [anyopaque](./anyopaque.md)).

 The type `?*anyopaque` is analogous to and is used to interoperate with C's `void*` type.

 Explicit casting is required to reinterpret a type-erased pointer as a pointer to a type of known size.
-This involves at least an alignment cast with `@alignCast`, since `anyopaque` can represent an arbitrarily aligned type, followed by a pointer cast with `@ptrCast`.
+This involves at least an [alignment cast](./pointer-alignment.md) with `@alignCast`, since `anyopaque` can represent an arbitrarily aligned type, followed by a pointer cast with `@ptrCast`.

 It is an error to dereference a type-erased pointer.